ices-eg/wg_MGWG/README.md

-Experience as a chair of an international working group of scientists is considered a part of the professional portfolio as a senior scientist and in academia, it invites networking with scientists worldwide and gives increased visibility among peers.
+Experience as a chair of an international working group of scientists is considered a part of the professional portfolio as a senior scientist and in academia.
+It is an opportunity to network with scientists worldwide and will increase your visibility among peers.
 Also, for the right person, the co-chairing task is enjoyable in itself.

 The Methods WG will discuss the selection of a co-chair on Friday 14 September 2019, and a decision will be made soon afterwards.